devistrap2/devistrap2/README.md

 - 👋 Hi, I’m devistrap
-- 👀 I’m interested in discord.py
+- 👀 I’m interested in nextcord
 - 🌱 I’m currently learning how to get a button to goddam interact
 - 📫 you can reach me with discord (devistrap#1036)